rajivksingh13/titliAI_tools/BUILD_MULTI_PLATFORM.md

    - After the workflow completes, go to the "Artifacts" section
    - Download `macos-executables` (individual executables) or `macos-distribution-package` (complete package)

-5. **Combine with Windows build**:
+#### Combining Multiple Platforms

-   - Build Windows executables using `BUILD_ALL.bat` on your Windows machine
+1. Build Windows executables via GitHub Actions
+2. Build macOS executables via GitHub Actions
+3. Download both and combine them manually, or:
-   - Copy the macOS executables from GitHub Actions to your `dist` folder
+   - Download macOS executables from GitHub Actions
+   - Copy them to your `dist/` folder
-   - Run `BUILD_ALL.bat` again - it will include both Windows and macOS executables in the final package
+   - Build Windows executables locally using `BUILD_ALL.bat` - it will detect and include both

 ### Alternative: Manual macOS Build Options